bbrtj/perl-pcrd/README.md

 (like dwm).

 ## Code and documentation
 Code on GitHub.
-Limited documentation.
+Limited documentation as a man page.
 This module is mostly for self-use.
 Let me know if you are interested in using it yourself.

+## TODO

+- action on lid close (sleep / nothing)
+- extra monitors through xrandr

 ## Bugs and feature requests
 Please use the Github's issue tracker to file both bugs and feature requests.